sarahmthomas/CS193_Fall18_Lab3/README.md

 IntelliJ has a great deal of support for exactly this!
 We can store a local version of our repository, and push any changes to the remote repo easily!

+#### How to clone remote repo to local repo and manage it with IntelliJ

 1) Checkout a project from Version Control